A topic from the subject of Crystallization in Chemistry.

 Procedure:

-1. Dissolve the impure substance in a minimum amount of boiling water.
-Stir constantly until the solution becomes saturated.
+1. Dissolve the impure substance in a minimum amount of boiling distilled water.
+Stir constantly using the glass rod until the solution is saturated (no more solid dissolves).

-4. Wash the crystals thoroughly with cold water to remove any remaining impurities.
+4. Wash the crystals with a small amount of ice-cold distilled water to remove any adhering impurities.
+This minimizes the dissolution of the desired crystals.

-5. Dry the crystals on filter paper or a paper towel.
+5. Dry the crystals on fresh filter paper or a watch glass.
+Allow them to air dry completely.

-• Filtering the solution: This step separates the crystals from the impurities and solvent.
+• Filtration: This separates the solid crystals from the liquid phase containing dissolved impurities.

 Significance: